ManpreetKaurMankoo/CBHWebTestAutomation/README.md

 ---
 ## Features of the framework:
 **Please note**:
-Though I have added the provision to run the test on remote mode - selenoid, with (docker-compose.yml file and browsers.json file added) or without docker, I have not been able to execute using these due to docker related set up issues on my system (Windows Home).
-But I have added these anyway to showcase how the same can be achieved.
+Though I have added the provision to run the test on remote mode - selenoid, with (docker-compose.yml file and browsers.json file added), I have not been able to execute using it due to docker related set up issues on my system (Windows Home).
+But I have added it anyway to showcase how the same can be achieved.

 **The framework**:
 - Has separation of concerns